-A tester on an Agile project will work differently than one working on a traditional project.
-Testers must understand the values and principles that underpin Agile projects, and how testers are an integral part of a whole-team approach together with developers and business representatives.
-The members of an Agile project communicate with each other early and frequently, which helps with removing defects early and developing a quality product.
+A tester working on an agile project will work differently than a tester working on a traditional project.
+Testers need to understand the values and principles that underlie agile projects and know that testers are an integral part of an overall team approach along with developers and business representatives.
+Members of an agile project communicate with each other early and often, which helps eliminate bugs early and develop a quality product.

 Agile Software Development and the Agile Manifesto

-In 2001, a group of individuals, representing the most widely used lightweight software development methodologies, agreed on a common set of values and principles which became known as the Manifesto for Agile Software Development or the Agile Manifesto [Agilemanifesto].
-The Agile Manifesto contains four statements of values:
+In 2001, a group of individuals representing the most widely used lightweight software development methodologies agreed on a common set of values and principles that became known as the Manifesto for Agile Software Development or Agile Manifesto [Agilemanifesto].
+The Agile Manifesto contains four value statements:

 - Individuals and interactions over processes and tools

 - Collaborating with the customer instead of negotiating contracts